URBAN PROGRAMS & RESOURCES

 Projects for Urban Communities

-A rain barrel is a water tank which is used to collect and store water runoff, typically from rooftops via rain gutters. the soft "rain water" stored in these barrels can be used for many things including: flushing toilets, washing machines, watering gardens, washing cars or for agricultural use.
-In arid climates, rain barrels are often used to store water during the rainy season for use during the drier periods.
-Rian barrels are becoming very popular in both rural and urban areas.
+Harvesting rainwater can help conserve precious water resources.
+The simplest way to start harvesting rainwater is to install a rain barrel.
+A rain barrel is a water tank used to collect and store water runoff, typically from rooftops via rain gutters.
+The rainwater stored in these barrels can be used for many things including: flushing toilets, washing machines, watering gardens, washing cars, or for agricultural use.
+Rain barrels are becoming very popular in both rural and urban areas.
 They are easy to build and are now available to purchase from retailers.

-Planting a rain garden helps reduce storm water runoff and improves water quality in local creeks, ponds, lakes and rivers.
-These gardens are designed to capture storm water runoff and hold it, allowing the water to infiltrate through the soil back to the ground water.
-You will want to place your garden to allow runoff to enter by natural flow or by directing downspouts to the garden.
+Rain gardens are depressional areas landscaped with perennial flowers and native vegetation that soak up rainwater.
+Planting a rain garden helps reduce storm water runoff from impervious surfaces like streets, which improves water quality in local creeks, ponds, lakes, and rivers.
+These gardens are designed to capture and hold runoff, allowing the water to filter into the soil rather than into a storm drain.
+A rain garden should be placed in a way that allows runoff to enter by natural flow, or by directing downspouts to the garden.

 Provided by National Association of City Transportation Officials